cs4804-24c/reflections/week6.md

 https://youtu.be/sDdC3-LT7pM?si=XoXgL4Bu8OiBXzdV

 BobbyBroccoli makes video essays.
 While they certainly aren't the only one to make videos with unique visual style, I think they do it best.
 Using 3d rendering software, (blender most likely) building up a digital environment with visual indicators of all the important story details.
+There isn't a lot of raw data to take in a few glances, and most of it doesn't make sense without the context of the video.
+But having data points exist in an environment that you revisit time and time again really helps remembering and navigating the relationships between all the data points.